matthewfeickert/SciPy2021-Proposal/README.md

 ### Title

-Distributed statistical inference with pyhf enabled through funcX
+Distributed statistical inference with pyhf powered by funcX

 ### Abstract